jparrill/hypershift-disconnected/docs/content/common/mce/agentserviceconfig.md

 ## Deployment

-To deploy all the objects, we just need to put them all in the same file and apply them against the Management Cluster
+To deploy all these objects, simply concatenate them into a single file and apply them to the Management Cluster.

 ```bash
 oc apply -f agentServiceConfig.yaml